 The Bible clearly shows that the unpardonable sin is any sin unrepented of (I John 5:16).
 Killing is certainly sin—and self murder is no exception.
 One who kills himself is certainly at least in jeopardy of being left in an unrepentant condition before God.
 The Bible does not directly tell us whether God overlooks and forgives such an action because the person is no longer present and able to reconsider and repent.

 Do not ever consider “chancing” that He will!

 The greatest deception almost always involves compromise with sin.
 Peter recorded that Paul wrote “some things hard to be understood” (II Pet.
 3:16).
 This is true.
 But there were times when God used Paul to write very clearly—and even poignantly and dramatically—about certain matters.
 The Christian conflict in overcoming sin is perhaps the greatest case-in-point.

 Paul described the continual struggle within his mind as a war!
 This war is best introduced by the instruction he wrote to the Galatians: “Walk in the Spirit, and you shall not fulfill the lust of the flesh.
 For the flesh lusts against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that you cannot do the things that you would” (5:16-17).

-The RSV puts verse 17 a little differently: “For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh; for these are opposed to each other, to prevent you from doing what you would.”
+The Revised Standard Version puts verse 17 a little differently: “For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh; for these are opposed to each other, to prevent you from doing what you would.”